edsonjaramillo/cryptid/README.md

-# Cryptid
+# Hyde

-Cryptid is a versatile CLI tool designed encrypting and decrypting files.
+Hyde is a versatile CLI tool designed encrypting and decrypting files.